ImperialCollegeLondon/covid19model/README.md

 - To make it more modular and facilitate reuse.
 - To handle additional data streams beyond the ECDC.
+- To validate the stability of the predictions with time.

 This code is part of the [data against covid-19](https://opencovid19.fr/) citizens' initiative for open data and open source code around the COVID-19 pandemic.

 Looking to contribute?
-Check the [projects page](https://github.com/payoto/covid19model/projects)!
+Check the contributing section below on ways you can help and then go to our [projects page](https://github.com/payoto/covid19model/projects)!

+Simulation results for analysis are in our [sister repository](https://github.com/payoto/covid19model-fr-regions-results).

 ## Motivation for regional predictions